Flora MacDonald (1725-1790)

 There are three ways of regarding the Prince of Scotland;

-were the heart-loyal people who believed implicitly in father's Divine Right
+there were the heart-loyal people who believed implicitly in his Divine Right

 to be King and were prepared to spill their last drop of blood for him; there